OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 ### Taxonomic coverage

 OTT has 2.1M binomials (presumptive valid names), vs. 1.6M for Catalogue of Life (CoL).
-The number is larger because OTT has many names that are either not valid or not currently accepted.
+The number is larger in part because the combination of the inputs has greater coverage than CoL, and in part because OTT has many names that are either not valid or not currently accepted.

 Since the GBIF source we used includes the 2011 edition of CoL [2011], OTT's coverage includes everything in that edition of CoL.

-This level of coverage would seem to meet Open Tree's taxonomic coverage goal [hmm, hard to make a definite statement since the goal is 'best effort' rather than quantitative]
+This level of coverage would seem to meet Open Tree's taxonomic coverage goal. [hmm, hard to make a definite statement since the goal is 'best effort' rather than quantitative]

-[As another coverage check, and test of alignment, consider evaluating against HHDB (hemihomonyms) - (ideally we would have all senses of each HHDB polysemy, in the right places)
+[As another coverage check, and test of alignment, consider evaluating against HHDB (hemihomonyms) - ideally we would have all senses of each HHDB polysemy, in the right places]

 ### Backbone quality